 “Our life is what our thoughts make it.” — Marcus Aurelius.

 As actors, there are plenty of opportunities to find doubt in our potential.
 I am constantly battling it.
 In fact, I’d say that the question of my own potential is one of my biggest hurdles to overcome.
 I am constantly fighting the belief that I am not good enough to be successful as an actor.
 An alarming truth we learn from Stoicism is that this fear, this imagined measurement of my capacity WILL become my reality unless I seek to actively change it.
 And to actively change it, I must shift where I place my attention.
 If you begin to search for the beauty of the world, you will soon begin to find it, even though it may be surrounded by doom and gloom.
-If you wish to believe in myself more and in my potential, you must pay attention to the evidence which supports the fact that you do have potential.
+If you wish to believe in yourself more and in your potential, you must pay attention to the evidence which supports the fact that you do have potential.
 This evidence can be small, too; booking an acting job isn’t the only source of validation in this industry.
 I find the evidence when I practise for the sake of practising.
 I find evidence when I watch a really good movie and am moved to tears.
 I find evidence when I feel like I did effective preparation which allowed me to do a good job.
 I find the evidence when I have something to say in a rehearsal room about a story or a character.
 I find evidence when I form opinions about a play I’ve just seen.
-If I give my attention to all this evidence, gradually I will begin to notice my self-perception shifting, from an actor with minimal potential to one with great prospects and an exciting future.
+If I give my attention to all this evidence, gradually I will begin to notice my self-perception shifting: from an actor with minimal potential to one with great prospects and an exciting future.

 So ask yourself this question: who do I want to become?
 Once you’ve identified this, what do you need to give your attention to (or take it away from) to move towards this ideal version of yourself?